Punam-rmstu/System_Analysis_Project_For_RMSTUCanteen/README.md

 `System_Analysis_Project.pdf`

 ---
 ## Academic Context

-This project was completed as part of the **System Analysis & Design Lab** course in the Department of Computer Science and Engineering.
+This project was completed as part of the **System Analysis & Design Lab (CSE-3208)** course in the Department of Computer Science and Engineering at Rangamati Science and Technology University (RMSTU).

 ---

-## Author
+## 👩‍💻 Author

 Punam Kanungoe
 B.Sc. in Computer Science & Engineering
+Rangamati Science and Technology University (RMSTU)